vacovsky/skid-pdf/README.md

 ## TODO:

 - better support needed for controlling where and how asynchronously generated files are written
-- find a way to sterilize inputs to prevent command-line injections.
-Alternately, wrap the wkhtmltopdf C library instead of the binary.
+- wrap the wkhtmltopdf C library instead of the binary
 - open to other suggestions